Blueberries and streusel together are so yummy! Make this blueberry coffee cake for breakfast or brunch!

 - 1/2 tsp vanilla

-- In a medium bowl, combine blueberries, sugar and cornstarch and let sit until you are ready to add to the pan.
+In a medium bowl, combine blueberries, sugar and cornstarch.
+Let sit until you are ready to add to the pan.

-- Crumble the rest of the dough evenly over the top of the blueberries.
+Crumble the rest of the dough evenly over the top of the berries.